CloudVE/cloudbridge/README.rst

 Documentation
 ~~~~~~~~~~~~~
-Complete documentation can be found at <https://cloudbridge.readthedocs.org>.
+Documentation can be found at <https://cloudbridge.readthedocs.org>.

 Running tests